 Annex 1 describes formats for maritime mobile service identities (MMSI) of ship stations, coast stations, aircraft participating in search and rescue operations and other safety-related communications, automatic identification system (AIS) aids to navigation, and craft associated with a parent ship.

-Annex 2 describes formats for identification of other maritime devices, such as handheld VHF transceivers with digital selective calling (DSC) and integral global navigation satellite system (GNSS) receiver, AIS-search and rescue transmitter (AIS-SART), man overboard (MOB) and emergency position-indicating radio beacon (EPIRB)-AIS and autonomous maritime radio devices (AMRD).
+Annex 2 describes formats for identification of other maritime devices, such as handheld VHF transceivers with digital selective calling (DSC) and integral global navigation satellite system (GNSS) receiver, AIS-search and rescue transmitter (AIS-SART), man overboard (MOB) and emergency position-indicating radio beacon (EPIRB) with AIS (EPIRB-AIS) and autonomous maritime radio devices (AMRD).

 Annex 3 provides specific guidance to administrations for the assignment, management and conservation of identity resources for the maritime mobile service.
-This guidance further instructs administrations on methods for the reuse of MMSI assignments, and devices using a freeform number identity.
+This guidance further instructs administrations on methods for the reuse of MMSI assignments, and devices using a freeform maritime identity.

 Keywords